The elections for State and Regional Presidents will be conducted this November.

 NCCTM has been a very important part of my journey dating back to my days as an undergraduate at East Carolina.
 During that time, I served as an officer for the Gamma Student Chapter of NCCTM, and I was fortunate to receive the Eastern Region Outstanding Mathematics Education Student Award.
 Throughout my career, I always have enjoyed the learning opportunities at both the annual conference and the Eastern Regional Conference.
 I have also presented several sessions over the years at each of these conferences.
 I currently co-sponsor the Gamma Student Chapter of NCCTM, bringing my journey full circle to mentor the next generation of mathematics teachers.
 This mentorship includes taking the seniors in our program to the NCCTM conference each fall, as well as co-presenting with current and former students.
-Most recently I served as Eastern Region Vice President for Colleges, and I look forward to the potential opportunity to expand my role and experiences serving NCCTM as Eastern Region President.
+Most recently I served as State Vice President for Colleges and Eastern Region Vice President for Colleges.
+I look forward to the potential opportunity to expand my role and experiences serving NCCTM as Eastern Region President.

 Being involved with NCCTM as a student, teacher, and faculty member has provided me the opportunity to grow as a mathematics educator throughout my career, and I firmly believe that it is my personal responsibility to pay forward some part of the many lessons I have learned.
 Becoming NCCTM Eastern Region President would allow me to continue this.
 Specifically, I would love to see more statewide coordination across regions to provide increased support and interaction among mathematics education students and classroom teachers.